Kylemiller995/codeclan/week_04/day_2/rest_crud_pizza_shop/pizza_shop_lab.md

 * After the deleting a pizza, it might be sensible to send the user back to the list of all pizzas, which is called a _redirect_.
 Research how to make this happen in Sinatra.
 * Your `edit` route will take users to a form, just like the `new` route.
 Only this time, the form should be pre-populated with the current data for the specific order we want to edit.
 * Your `update` route will probably look pretty similar to the `create` route.
-* Your `show` route will select one pizza from the database and display it's details.
-HINT: It will have to go after the `new` route.
 * Remember to add links where appropriate!
 These might be on the nav bar so they are always visible, or they might be on every item in the `index`, or might be on the `show` view...
 It's up to you!